How to Come Up with the Best Chemistry IA Ideas?

 - Note the dependent and independent variables and the ultimate outcome of the experiment

 You have successfully addressed several broad ideas.
 Now you must refine them.
-A good IA has a clear research question – and is one of the most important aspects your marker will look at.
-The topic you choose should also include reasons for conducting research.
+A good IA has a clear research question; this is one of the most important aspects your marker will look at.
+You should also include your reasons for conducting research.
 The more focused your topic, the easier it will be to design a method, collect meaningful data, and stay on track.

 Continuing with the thermochemistry example, say you find a lot of research of the effect of temperature on Aspirin (acetylsalicylic acid):